Development¶

 Replace 2 with the number of CPUs that you have on your system, this runs the tests in parallel.

-If you want to add a new test please add them to the app/tests
+If you want to add a new test please add them to the app/tests folder.

 $ docker compose run --rm celery_worker pytest -k teams_tests